-Jesus needs good helpers to help make His house bigger.
+Jesus needs good workers to help make His house bigger.
 All bosses want the people who work for them to have special skills or talents.
-Jesus wants helpers who have special talents too.
+Jesus wants workers who have special talents too.

-Jesus wants people who learn about His plans for His house.
-[Hold up the "Study" sheet.]
-We want to make Jesus happy, don't we?
+Jesus wants people who learn about and understand His plans for His house.
+[Hold up the "Study" sheet. ] We want to make Jesus happy, don't we?
 [Nod] We make Jesus happy by building His house the way He wants it.
+We cannot know what He wants if we don't study His plans!
 Who remembers where we can find Jesus' plans?
 [Hold up the Bible and allow the children time to answer.]
 That's right!
 Jesus' plans are in the Bible.
-To be a good helper for Jesus' we need to read the Bible.
+To be a good worker for Jesus' we need to read and understand the Bible.

-Jesus wants His helpers to share Him with other people.
-[Hold up the "Teach" sheet.]
-We can share Jesus with other people by telling them about Jesus.
-And we can invite them to come to Bible class with us.
+Jesus wants His workers to teach other people about Him.
+[Hold up the "Teach" sheet. ] We can share the Bible with other people in many ways: boys can become preachers and teachers, girls can teach children and other girls.
+We can all teach our neighbors and our families.
+And we can invite them to come to worship and Bible class with us.

-Jesus wants His helpers to pray for His house.
-[Hold up the "Pray" sheet.]
-When we pray for God's house, we make it strong.
-[Hold up "muscles".]
+Jesus wants His workers to pray for His house.
+[Hold up the "Pray" sheet. ] God gives strength to those who pray, so by praying for Jesus' house, we will strengthen it.
+What will happen if the house is weak?
+[Allow the children time to answer.]
+That's right, it might fall down!
+That would make Jesus very sad.
 Let's pray for Jesus' house so it will be strong!

-Jesus does not want helpers who do not help!
-[Hold up the "Lazy" sheet.]
+Jesus does not want people who are lazy.
+He wants hard workers.
+[Hold up the "Lazy" sheet. ] Would a boss be happy if his workers sat down on the job and didn't do anything?
+[Shake head.]
+Like other bosses, Jesus wants His workers to get a lot done.
 Has your mom ever asked you to pick up your toys and after picking up one or two toys, you sat down and began playing with them?
-You mom probably wasn't very happy with you because you were not helping.
+You mom probably wasn't very happy with you.
 Jesus is the same way.
-He wants His helpers to keep on helping and not sit down on the job!
+He wants His workers to keep on working and not sit down on the job!

-Jesus does not want His helpers to fight.
-[Hold up the "Don't Fight" sheet.]
-Do we sometimes fight with our brothers and sisters?
-[Allow the children time to answer.]
-Are your mommies and daddies happy when you fight with your brothers and sisters?
-[Shake head] Jesus is not happy when we fight with His helpers either.
+Jesus wants His workers to get along with each other and not fight.
+[Hold up the "Don't Fight" sheet. ] Do we sometimes fight with our brothers and sisters?
+[Allow the children time to answer. ] Are your mother and father happy when you fight with your brothers and sisters?
+[Shake head ] Jesus is not happy when we fight with our fellow workers either.
 You know why?
-When we are fighting, we are not helping Jesus!!!
+When we are fighting, we are not doing work for Jesus!!!

 Most of all, Jesus wants us to be a part of His house!
-Jesus says that we cannot be His helpers unless we are part of His house.
+Jesus says that we cannot be workers for Him unless we are part of His house.
 [Hold up the "Living Stones" sheet.]
 Do you remember when we said that Christians are a part of God's house?
-Christians are living stones in God's house.
+What kind of stones are Christians?
+[Allow the children time to answer.]
+That's right!
+Christians are living stones.

-Handwork: "Helpers for Jesus"
+Handwork: "Workers for Jesus"